![]() |

 he would have had no way of doing so, for he may have had some other nugget of information available to him.
 It may even be

+possible that he offered no descriptive identification for James at all.
 If Josephus did use some other phrase, one having no connection to Jesus,

 let's say, it is entirely within the realm of possibility, even probability, that, given Christian practices of emendation